c-grigsby/prana-app/README.md

 ## Downloading the App

 This app is currently in beta for testing.
-To download to your mobile device for review:
+To download version 0.1.1 to your mobile device for review:

 - ### iOS

   - A free download of the app is available via [Apple TestFlight](https://developer.apple.com/testflight/): to join the Prana.io beta
   - Step 1, download [TestFlight](https://testflight.apple.com/) from the App Store to your mobile device
-  - Step 2, visit the public link on your iOS device to download: _'waiting for review' of latest release_
+  - Step 2, visit the public link on your iOS device to download: https://testflight.apple.com/join/JDZDY79Y

 - ### Android
-  - _Awaiting review approval from Google Play_
+  - _Awaiting review from Google Play_

+---

+## Beta App Information

+Cross-platform mobile application for travel & geolocation documentation.
+Create and store a list of defined locations to the device with an associated image and description.
+Click the saved location to reveal the location details screen.
+Interactive map screen for viewing or selecting location.
+Requires permissions for native camera, photo library, and geolocation features.

 ---